 - Pre-submission review to ensure your grant applications have the greatest chance of success

 Every organization needs to reach the people it serves, promote its mission, and document its role and value to funders and the broader community.
 Nonprofit Works can help your organization assess, develop, or refine the communication process and materials it needs to achieve its interim goals.
-Our communications services include audits and development of:
+Our communications services include: